Saturday, August 10, 2013

 Comments:

-In the previous four times that I have commented on this psalm it seems that I always focused on some aspect of v.1.
-While verse 1 is essential to understanding this psalm, this time I am going to give a general treatment of the whole psalm…its short!
+In the previous four times that I have commented on this psalm, it seems that I always focused on some aspect of v.1.
+While verse 1 is essential to understanding this psalm, this time I am going to give a general treatment of the whole psalm… it is short!

 This psalm should be seen as complementary to Psalm 127 and placed next to it in the collection on purpose.
-In 127 you have the emphasis on God’s gracious involvement as the cause of success, not man’s efforts.
-In this psalm you see God’s blessing not so much in the sense of a gift, but more in the way of reward for our participation by faith (the fear of the Lord) in the relational work of the Lord.
+In 127, you have the emphasis on God’s gracious involvement as the cause of success, not man’s efforts.
+Here in Psalm 128, you see God’s blessing not so much in the sense of a gift, but more in the way of reward for our participation by faith (the fear of the Lord) in the relational work of the Lord.

 What is this blessing it speaks of?
 I would say that it is the opposite of poverty.
-So what is poverty?
-In the west we usually define poverty as a lack of the material resources to take care of oneself and one’s family.
-However this definition falls short.
-Steve Corbett & Brian Fikkert in their book When Helping Hurts, develop the idea that poverty is sourced in broken relationships as a result of the fall of man (with God, Self, Others, and the Rest of Creation) initially articulated by Bryant Meyers.
+So, what is poverty?
+In the West, we usually define poverty as a lack of the material resources to take care of oneself and one’s family.
+However, this definition falls short.
+Steve Corbett & Brian Fikkert, in their book When Helping Hurts, develop the idea that poverty is sourced in broken relationships (with God, Self, Others, and the Rest of Creation) as a result of the fall of humanity.
 They write that, “Poverty is the result of relationships that don’t work, that are not just, that are not for life, that are not harmonious or enjoyable.
 Poverty is the absence of shalom in all its meanings.”[1]

 If we see the Lord as he really is and respond in faith-filled love, his blessing will be working in our relationships to bring about his shalom!
-We are blessed and fruitful when we are in right relationship to the Lord Jesus as he himself sais in John 15:4-5,
+We are blessed and fruitful when we are in right relationship to the Lord Jesus, as he said in John 15:4-5,

 Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.”

-[1] Steve Corbett & Brian Fikkert, When Helping Hurt: How to Alleviate Poverty Without Hurting the Poor…and Yourself, (Moody Publishers, Chicago, 2009), 62.
+[1] Steve Corbett & Brian Fikkert, When Helping Hurts: How to Alleviate Poverty Without Hurting the Poor…and Yourself, (Moody Publishers, Chicago, 2009), 62.
+This concept was initially articulated by Bryant Meyers.

 No comments: